-THE FELLS, WOLD ROSEMARY, PONDS AND LAKES swish by.
+THE FELLS, WILD ROSEMARY, PONDS AND LAKES swish by.
 Timo Koivisto steers his van along a winding road.
 He has packed his fishing rod and lures, chest waders and wading boots.

 We are going fishing tonight.

 It is easy as there are several world-class fishing spots near Levi.
 You can go fishing on a whim in the middle of your vacation – or after work as Timo often does.
-During the day he is a content producer for Levi Wellness Club.
 Sometimes he stays the whole night and heads straight to work from the river.
 This is why he built a small bunk in the back of the car.

 – For me the fishing trip begins when I hit the road.
 The journey is moving from one space to another.